 Why would you go on a favela tour?
-Isn´t it just like a safari to see poor people?
-Well these questions always come from people when they hear about the occurence.
-The fact is that it has nothing to do with showing misery at all.
-It is rather an attempt to show this alternative society for what it is; the reality for so many people in Rio.
+Isn’t it just like a safari to see poor people?
+Well these questions many times come from people when they hear about them.
+The fact is that it has nothing to do with showing misery at all, it is rather an attempt to show this alternative society for what it is, the reality for so many people in Rio.
 The bank clerks, waiters and maids you meet down in the city, most of them live in so called favelas.

 What is a Favela?

-The first favelas actually started in the late 19th century but it was in the 1950´s they really started to grow.
+The first favelas started in the late 19th century but it was in the 1950´s they really started to grow.
 Hundreds of thousands people have come and keep coming to Rio in search of work and a better life.
-These people are mainly from the poor Northeast; today most taxi drivers and shop assistants have their roots maybe in Ceará or Bahia.
-One of the problems from the start was that all the jobs were in Zona Sul where the price of living was really high; so high that the salary they got from these jobs never could afford an apartment in say Copacabana.
+These people are mainly from the poor Northeast, today most taxi drivers and shop assistants have their roots maybe in Ceará or Bahia.
+One of the problems from the start with this migration was that most of the jobs were in Zona Sul where the price of living was really high; so high that the salary they got from these jobs never could afford an apartment in say Copacabana.
 The solution?
 On the hillsides people started to build their own houses, all illegal and without any infrastructure.
-With time these favelas grew more organized and nowadays you even have schools there; In Rocinha (the biggest) you have banks and a MacDonalds.
+With time these favelas grew more organized and nowadays you even have schools there; In Rocinha (the biggest) you have banks and a McDonalds.

 Crime and the Favelas